 Once your smile is prepared, we’ll schedule your surgical dental implant placement procedure, which is performed in-house by our very own implant dentist in Daytona Beach.
 This treatment involves numbing the area around the lost tooth.
 Then, Dr. Silva will make a small incision in the gums and place the dental implant into the jawbone.
 Ensuring it is angled correctly for maximum support, he’ll attach a protective cap to the top of the implant post.
 This cap keeps the soft tissue in the appropriate shape to accommodate the replacement tooth or teeth.
-Over the course of several months, your implant post will fuse with the bone and gum tissue.

 When the implant is anchored in place, you’ll return to our office where we’ll place the abutment(s) that attach the final restoration to the implant posts.